delventhalz/browser-hash/README.md

 _Parameters:_

 - **`strOrBuffer`** - The value to hash.
-Can be a string, an ArrayBuffer, or any ArrayBufferView (Uint8Array, Uint16Array, etc).
-Any other type of value will throw an error.
+Can be a string, an ArrayBuffer, or a TypedArray (Uint8Array, Uint16Array, etc).
+Throws an error when passed any other type of value.
 - **`algo`** _(optional)_ - The name of the hashing algorithm to use.
 Supported values are:
   * `"SHA-1"`